Essential Compliance Glossary

 Cybersecurity Framework

-What is the Cyber Security Framework?
+What is the Cybersecurity Framework?
 The Cybersecurity Framework is a comprehensive set of guidelines designed to help organizations manage and reduce cybersecurity risks.
 Developed by the National Institute of Standards and Technology (NIST), the framework consists of five core components: Identify, Protect, Detect, Respond, and Recover.
-Each component includes specific guidelines and best practices...
+Each component includes specific guidelines and best practices that...

 Cybersecurity Risk Assessment

-What is cybersecurity risk assessment?
-Cybersecurity risk assessment is a process of identifying, analyzing and evaluating potential security threats to an organization’s digital assets and information systems.
+What is Cybersecurity Risk Assessment?
+Cybersecurity risk assessment is identifying, analyzing, and evaluating potential security threats to an organization’s digital assets and information systems.
 The assessment provides actionable recommendations to mitigate vulnerabilities and reduce the risk of cyber-attacks.
-It involves conducting audits and checking the organization’s systems for weaknesses, and evaluating the...
+It involves conducting audits, checking the organization’s systems for weaknesses, and evaluating the likelihood of a security...

 Cybersecurity Risk Management

 What is Cybersecurity Risk Management?
-Cybersecurity risk management is the process of identifying, assessing, and prioritizing potential threats to an organization’s information systems and data.
+Cybersecurity risk management is identifying, assessing, and prioritizing potential threats to an organization’s information systems and data.
 It involves developing and implementing strategies to mitigate these risks and ensure the confidentiality, integrity, and availability of critical assets.
-In today’s digital landscape, cybersecurity risk management is more important...
+In today’s digital landscape, cybersecurity risk management is more important than ever before...

 Cybersecurity Software

-What is a cybersecurity software?
-Cybersecurity software refers to a set of tools and technologies designed to protect computer systems and networks from unauthorized access, theft, or damage.
+What is a Cybersecurity Software?
+Cybersecurity software refers to tools and technologies designed to protect computer systems and networks from unauthorized access, theft, or damage.
 It includes software applications for antivirus, firewalls, intrusion detection and prevention, encryption, and security information and event management (SIEM).
-Safeguard Your Business with Cybersecurity Software – Benefits...
+Best Practices for Implementing Cybersecurity Software Assess Your Needs: Understand your...

 D